benlue/sql-soar/README.md

 + Full control: unlike most ORM solutions, you have full control of how SQL is generated and applied.

 ## What is NOT SOAR
 **soar** is NOT an ORM implementation.
 It will not try to figure out how your tables are associated.
-It will not retrieve or populate the referenced data for you and it will not try to change your database schema.
+It will not retrieve or populate referenced data for you and it will not try to change your database schema.

 Building a tool to help developrs making better decisons seems to be better than building a tool to make decisions for developers.
 That's how **soar** is different from ORM solutions.